Kaetram/Kaetram-Open/docs/environment-rng.md

 ```

 The server fails before constructing the world when any required value is
+missing, the registered revision differs from `git rev-parse HEAD`, a random
-missing, a random draw happened before configuration, or the attestation cannot
+draw happened before configuration, or the attestation cannot be written.
+The
-be written.
-The attestation records the SHA-256 digest of the seed rather than
+attestation records the SHA-256 digest of the seed rather than the seed itself;
-the seed itself; the experiment manifest must retain the original seed and
+the experiment manifest must retain the original seed and verify the digest.
-verify the digest.
-The generator is `mulberry32-sha256-v1`: SHA-256 of the UTF-8
+The generator is `mulberry32-sha256-v1`: SHA-256 of the UTF-8 seed supplies its
-seed supplies its initial 32-bit state.
+initial 32-bit state.

 ## Audited coverage